rust-lang/book/src/ch03-05-control-flow.md

 condition, and once it finds one, it doesn’t even check the rest.

-Using too many `else if` expressions can clutter your code, so if you have more than one, you might want to refactor your code.
+Using too many `else if` expressions can clutter your code, so if you have more than one, you might want to refactor your code or use guard clauses.
 Chapter 6 describes a powerful Rust branching construct called `match` for these cases.

 #### Using `if` in a `let` Statement